ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/202503160900_ai_setup_directory_rename.md

 - [ ] Test to ensure changes don't break existing functionality

 ## 📝 Notes
-- The codebase has numerous references to ".AI-Setup" across many file types
+- The codebase has numerous references to "_AI-Setup" across many file types
 - We already have a "_AI-Setup" directory with an established structure
-- Test directories still use ".AI-Setup" in many places
+- Test directories still use "_AI-Setup" in many places
 - This change improves visibility and usability but requires careful coordination

 ## 🐞 Issues Encountered
-- Some test directories still use ".AI-Setup" and will need to be updated during testing
+- Some test directories still use "_AI-Setup" and will need to be updated during testing
-- The migration script needs to handle cases where both ".AI-Setup" and "_AI-Setup" exist
+- The migration script needs to handle cases where both "_AI-Setup" and "_AI-Setup" exist

 ## ✅ Outcomes & Results
-- All core code now uses "_AI-Setup" instead of ".AI-Setup"
+- All core code now uses "_AI-Setup" instead of "_AI-Setup"
 - Created a comprehensive migration script to help users transition
 - Updated documentation to reflect the new naming convention
 - Added changelog entry to document the change